Tozla7/Discord-ScanBot/README.md

 # Discord-ScanBot
-Discord bot in .py that scans for TOS bans and name changes
+Discord bot in .py that scans for name changes